FAQs

 Who is NOT required to participate in the NLTP?

-1. Attorneys with active Utah licenses who do not reside in Utah are exempt.
-Instead, these attorneys must comply with the regular MCLE requirements for active Utah lawyers.
+1. Attorneys with active Utah licenses who do not reside in Utah and the practice law in another jurisdiction are exempt.
+These attorneys must still comply with the regular MCLE requirements for active Utah lawyers.

 I am a judicial clerk.
 Am I required to complete the NLTP?